James-Frowen/james-frowen.github.io-v2/_posts/2017-09-28-weapon-trajectory-in-unity.md

 ```

-A few notes about the position as we convert `x` and `y` to a vector. `y` should be the global up. `x` should be the local forward, this is so that the trajectory is always facing the same direction as our player.
-Lastly we need to make sure that the trajectory moves with the player.
+A few notes about the position as we convert `x` and `y` to a vector. `y` should be the global up. `x` should be the local forward, this is so that the trajectory is always facing the same direction as our GameObject.
+Lastly we need to make sure that the trajectory moves with the GameObject.

 We should now have a working trajectory starting at the GameObject that has the script attached.
 In order to make this work with an offset only requires minor changes.